Census of agriculture: Palau

 Papua New Guinea conducted its last census of agriculture in 1961/1962.

 Samoa

 Samoa conducted its first census of agriculture in 1989.
 The second census was carried out in 1999, the third one in 2009, and the fourth one in 2019.

 Tonga

 The first census of agriculture in Tonga was conducted in 1985.
 The second one was carried out in 2001, and the third one was undertaken after 14 years, in 2015.

 Tuvalu

 The country conducted its first census of agriculture in 2017 by including an agriculture module in its population census 2017.

 Vanuatu

 The first census of agriculture in Vanuatu was conducted in 1983, and the second in 1993.
 The third census of agriculture was undertaken in 2007.
+The fourth census was underway in early 2023 but was put on hold in March 2023 due to the two Category 4 Cyclones Judy and Kevin that made landfall over the country.